 The first routine is for opening a file.
-The "flags" argument can "w" for writing, "r" for reading, "a" for appending, or "ra" for random access.
-Both the appending and random access modes are new in this version of evio and are not backwards compatible.
-Writing a file will overwrite any existing data, while appending will add an new events to the end of a file.
+The "flags" argument can "w" for writing, "r" for reading, "a" for appending, "ra" for random access, or "s" for splitting the file while writing.
+The splitting, appending and random access modes are new in this version of evio and are not backwards compatible.
+Writing a file will overwrite any existing data, while appending will add new events to the end of a file.
 Reading a file will allow access to each event in the order in which it exists in the file - in other words, it is a sequential access to the events.
 The random access mode, on the other hand, does a preliminary scan of the file and allows reading (not writing) of selected events no matter where they are in sequence.
+When writing large amounts of data it is often convenient to split the output into a number of files.
+This is supported by specifying the "s" flag.
+By proper specification of the filename argument and by using the evIoctl() function, these split files can be automatically named.

 The second routine is for opening a buffer.
 It takes a pointer to a buffer as well as its length in words (32 bit ints) as the first 2 arguments.
-The "flags" argument is the same as for evOpen() as discussed in the previous paragraph.
+The "flags" argument is the same as for evOpen() as discussed in the previous paragraph with the exception of "s" since splitting makes no sense for buffers.

 The third is for opening evio with a TCP socket.
 The first argument is the socket file descriptor of a TCP socket which was created elsewhere.
-The "flags" argument in this case can only be "w" for writing, "r" for reading since appending or random access makes no sense when talking about a stream-oriented medium.
+The "flags" argument in this case can only be "w" for writing, "r" for reading since splitting, appending or random access makes no sense when talking about a stream-oriented medium.

-2.2.
-Reading events
+3.2 Reading events

-There are now 4 routines to read events instead of the previous one.
+There are now 4 routines able to read an event.

-1) int evRead(int handle, uint32\t \buffer, size\t buflen)

-- 2) int evReadAlloc(int handle, uint32\t \\buffer, uint64\t \buflen) - 3) int evReadNoCopy(int handle, const uint32\t \\buffer, uint64\t \buflen) - 4) int evReadRandom(int handle, const uint32\t \\pEvent, size\t eventNumber)
+- 1) int evRead(int handle, uint32\t \buffer, size\t buflen) - 2) int evReadAlloc(int handle, uint32\t \\buffer, uint64\t \buflen) - 3) int evReadNoCopy(int handle, const uint32\t \\buffer, uint64\t \buflen) - 4) int evReadRandom(int handle, const uint32\t \\pEvent, size\t eventNumber)